Da Lio-Rivi\`{e}re-Wettstein-type inequality for weighted Bergman spaces: Introduction

 \subsection{Sketch of the proof}

-Here we give a sketch of the proof of Theorem \ref{thm-disk-stable}.
-The proof is based on a generalization of the following one-dimensional Bourgain-Brezis-type inequality due to Da Lio-Rivi\`{e}re-Wettstein: there exists a universal constant $C>0$ such that for any smooth function $u\in C^\infty(\T)$ with $\int u(e^{i\theta}) d\theta = 0$,
+Let us give a sketch of the proof of Theorem \ref{thm-disk-stable}.
+Our proof of Theorem \ref{thm-disk-stable} is based on a generalization of the following one-dimensional Bourgain-Brezis-type inequality proved by Da Lio-Rivi\`{e}re-Wettstein: there exists a universal constant $C>0$ such that for any smooth function $u\in C^\infty(\T)$ with $\int u(e^{i\theta}) d\theta = 0$,

 where the Hilbert transform of $u$ is given by

 and the $1/4$-fractional Laplace transform $(-\Delta)^{1/4}u$ is given by

 The inequality \eqref{BB-ineq} implies